aminography/WorldCitiesApp/README.md

 implemented using a recursive approach.

 #### Search
 In case of searching the tree, I have used a combination of selective BFS traversal and DFS, which are both implemented iteratively to reduce the search time as much as possible.
+The complexity analysis of them is available in the code comments.

 App Architecture
 ----------------